 The Ministers’ Copyright Advisory Group for Schools (CAG), through the NCU, is responsible for copyright policy and administration for the Australian school and TAFE sector (including the management of obligations under educational statutory licences), and represents almost all primary and secondary educational authorities and the Australian TAFE sector (other than in Victoria).

 The course leaders are: Sara Lewis, Admin and Project Support Officer; Arabi Shivaramanan, National Copyright Advisor; Holly Cordell, National Copyright Advisor; Alison Davis, National Copyright Manager; Jessica Smith, National Copyright Manager; and Delia Browne, National Copyright Director.

 What is Copyright 4 Educators?

 ‘Copyright 4 Educators’ is a free online course.
 The course is specifically targeted to Australian school and TAFE teachers, staff and librarians who want to learn about copyright basics, statutory licensing, music licences, educational exceptions and Creative Commons and open educational resources.
 The course material is learnt around practical case studies faced by teachers when using copyright material in their day to day teaching and educational instruction.

 The Copyright 4 Educators course is not taught; the course leaders facilitate it.
 The course is student participation focused.
 Students are divided into small groups in which they organise their online communications/discussions (via email, Google docs, Zoom, Skype, dropbox etc) and jointly submit answers to each week’s task.

 The course leaders review each group’s work that has been submitted to that week’s google document and provide feedback.
 As stated above, the leaders act as facilitators rather than traditional teachers.

 The Copyright 4 Educators course has successfully been run eighteen times previously.

-Copyright 4 Educators – In 2022 the course will be running in Terms 2, 3 and 4
+Copyright 4 Educators – In 2023 we will running the course in Term 2

 Course Breakdown by weeks:

 Week 1: Welcome to the course and meet and greet

 Week 2: Copyright Basics